Lugo-Leticia/Data-visualization/README.md

-# This data visualization project consist of finding the insignts that take into place when you get a loan.
+This data visualization project consists of finding the insights when you get a loan.
 The project development:
-1.- Downloanding the data into a jupiter notebook for Python 3.
+1.- Download the data into a Jupiter notebook for Python 3.
-2.- Cleaned data and select some columns for visualization.
+2.- Cleaned data and selected some columns for visualization.
 3.- Explore the data using Seaborn and Matplotlib libraries.